aidenbarrett/GAA_Game/README.md

 1) Set up teams and assign properties to them.

-2) Use a randon number to determine which team will attack.
+2) Use a random number to determine which team will attack.
    Attack until the game is over at 70 minutes.
    Random number between 1 and 5 (minutes) will determine how frequent the attacks will be.

 3) Each attack will result in either a Goal/Point/Miss.
    A goal is worth 3, a point is worth 1, a miss is worth 0.
-   Use a randon number to determine result of the attack.
+   Use a random number to determine result of the attack.

 4) Update Score: Update score after every attack.